department-of-veterans-affairs/vagov-content/pages/education/survivor-dependent-benefits.md

   <tr>
     <th scope="row"><strong>Duration of benefits</strong></th>
-    <td><strong>Spouses:</strong> 20 years from the servicem ember’s date of death if they died on active duty, or 10 years from the date we determine they qualify or from the Veteran’s date of death (there may be exceptions). <br />
+    <td><strong>Spouses:</strong> 20 years from the service member’s date of death if they died on active duty, or 10 years from the date we determine they qualify or from the Veteran’s date of death (there may be exceptions). <br />
     <strong>Children:</strong> May use benefits between ages 18 and 26 (there may be exceptions).
   </td>
   <td><strong>Spouses:</strong> 15 years from the service member’s date of death (but spouses lose this benefit if they remarry). <br />